-The ESPCN's multidisciplinary team (MDT) is a key piece of the Patient's Medical Home.
-The MDT contributes to improved access and continuity of care at the clinics and supports the delivery of comprehensive care specific to the patients' needs.
+The ESPCN's multidisciplinary team (MDT) enables team-based care and is a key piece of the patient's medical home.
+The MDT contributes to improved access and continuity of care at the clinics and supports the delivery of comprehensive care specific to the patient's needs.